ericlindsey/automate-gmtsar/README.md

 The first file, batch.config, contains the configuration parameters we need to set up.
 For now, the important values to check we set correctly are:

-sat\_name = S1 (this must be S1)
+    sat_name = S1

-s1_subswath = 1,2,3 (edit this comma-separated list to include the subswaths you want)
+    s1_subswath = 1,2,3
+    s1_orbit_dir = (valid path on your system with writable permissions) startstage = 1
+    endstage = 3
+    num_processors = 1

+Notes:
+ - Sat name must be exactly 'S1'.
+ - Set the list of subswaths you wish to run as a comma-separated list.
+E.g. '1,2,3' or '2,3' or '1'.
-s1\_orbit\_dir = (any place where you want to keep the orbit files.
-This should be an absolute path.)
+ - For the orbit directory, this should be an absolute path.

-startstage = 1 (this must be 1 for now)

-endstage = 3 (set to 3 so that we don't prematurely make the interferograms)

-num\_processors = 1 (this step does not run in parallel.)

-(Note, it's possible to include several s1\_orbit\_dir entries, they should be comma-separated and all on one single long line).

-The many other options in this file will be used later.
-Note that we set num\_processors to 1 here because the preprocessing and alignment stages do not run in parallel for Sentinel (they do for the other satellites).
+ - startstage and endstage control which GMTSAR steps are run.
+These are: 1=preprocessing, 2=alignment, 3=radar geometry, 4=interferograms.
+Since 1-3 must be run first, and these are not done in parallel, while step 4 is run in paralel, it makes sense to do 1-3 with num_processors=1, then run step 4 later with more processors (see next section).
+But the code will still work fine if you run 1-4 all at once and request a larger number of processors.
+The extra processors will not be used until step 4 is reached.

-If you are running on a server via PBS, note that you should set this to use only one CPU.
+ - If you are running on a server via PBS, note that you should set your PBS script to use only one CPU here as well.
 See the section on PBS jobs below for more.

-Now, we can easily submit a job for all 3 subswaths (or whichever ones we have selected):
+Now, we can easily submit a job for all requested subswaths:

     $ ./run_tops_subswaths.csh

 This will give us a message that 3 jobs have been started.
 This step typically takes a few hours, depending on the number of scenes and how large they are.

-**6. Generate initial interferograms using gmtsar\_app.py**
+**5. Generate interferograms using gmtsar\_app.py**

 If the last stage ran correctly, you should see a subdirectory 'SLC' in each of the 3 subswath directories, with files consisting of an SLC image (e.g.
-'S1A20171210\_ALL\_F1.SLC'), a matching parameter file ('.PRM'), and an orbit file ('.LED') for each of the SAR scenes.
+'S1A20171210_ALL_F1.SLC'), a matching parameter file ('.PRM'), and an orbit file ('.LED') for each of the SAR scenes.
 For Sentinel, these will actually be links to files in the raw/ directory, while for other satellites the files will be physically located here.

 There will also be several files in the topo/ directory for each subswath, including 'trans.dat' -- this is the translation table between radar and geographic coordinates that will be used to geocode our interferograms.

 If everything looks correct and there were no errors in the .log files, we are ready to make some interferograms.
 Change a few config parameters in our top-level batch.config file before running:

     startstage = 4
     endstage = 4

-max\_timespan = 48
+    max_timespan = 48

-intf\_min\_connectivity = 1
+    intf_min_connectivity = 1

-threshold\_snaphu = 0
+    threshold_snaphu = 0.2

-num\_processors = 4
+    num_processors = 4

-If we want to check that our interferogram-generation settings are good, we can first run 'plot\_intf\_list.py' to generate the intf.in list and make a figure showing the connectivity:
+If we want to check that our interferogram-generation settings are good, we can first run 'plot_intf_list.py' to generate the intf.in list and make a figure showing the connectivity:

     $ python $GMTSAR_APP/plot_intf_list.py batch.config